 A good loop exploring Powell Butte Nature Park with minimal climbing and a flowing descent.”

 — Tyler Bump

 Trails are closed to biking and horseback riding during December, January, and February.
 Trails closed when muddy - if a trail is dry, enjoy!

 Powell Butte, an extinct cinder cone volcano, rises near the headwaters of Johnson Creek - an urban creek with remnant populations of native salmon and steelhead.
 The park is comprised of 608 acres of meadowland and forest.
 Powell Butte Nature Park is Portland's second-largest park after Forest Park.

 Trails are accessible from the Springwater Corridor and there are many options once you get to the park.

 Watch your speed around corners and be courteous with other trail users.
 Also If you bring a dog, be sure to bring a poo bag.

 The trails at Powell Butte are one of the best kept secrets in Portland.
-Significant trail work has been undertaken in the last two years to develop a multiuse trail network.
+Significant trail work has been undertaken in recent years to develop a multiuse trail network.
 The trails are accessible from the Springwater Corridor which makes this a great afternoon or after work ride.

 Most of the trail surface is smooth singletrack with some wider multi purpose trail at the top of the butte.
 This loop includes an easy, but steep near the top, singletrack climb that opens up to views of Mt.
 Hood at the top and is followed by a smooth and flowing descent back down to the trailhead near the Springwater.
 There are some newly built berms on the descent that need to be ridden to be formed a bit so get out there and ride it!